 - On the engagement window library, you will need to create a new Engagement Window, so select + Add New.

 - Set the welcome message to reflect the action the user needs to take.
 Earlier, we set the pattern to start the bot interaction to be Start Chat for an interaction to be triggered.
-Set the Quick reply to Start Chat.
+So for this example, we will set the Quick reply to Start Chat.
 When the user selects it, it is sent as a message to the bot and the bot starts the interaction.

 You can use multiple quick replies in order to allow for a specific action (e.g having Billing, Sales, or Technical support) and set questions appropriate to those quick reply responses. -